 Place all paste ingredients together in a food processor or mini-chopper and process well.
 Alternatively, you can pound the dry ingredients together using a pestle and mortar, then add wet ingredients to combine.
 If you do not have either of these tools, simply mince dry ingredients finely by hand, then stir to combine them with wet ingredients in a small bowl.
 Set paste aside.

-Cut jackfruit into desired bite-sized pieces, either in strips, cubes or chunks (as you would with chicken).
+Cut the jackfruit into desired bite-sized pieces, either in strips, cubes, or chunks (as you would with chicken).
 Set aside.

 Place 2 tablespoons oil in a wok or deep frying pan over medium-high heat.
 Add the onion and stir-fry 2 to 3 minutes.
 Add a little of the wine (1/2 to 1 tablespoons at a time) instead of more oil whenever the pan becomes dry.

 Add the bell peppers.
 If using unripe and green jackfruit, add it now as well.
 Continue stir-frying another 2 to 3 minutes, or until peppers have softened and turned bright in color.
 Again, add a little wine when pan becomes dry to keep ingredients frying nicely.

 Add the paste you made earlier, plus the coconut milk (start by adding 1/3 can).
 If using ripe or prepared jackfruit, add it now.
 Stir well to combine.